Hit & Run New Law: Background, Punishment, Challenges, Need

 Golden Hour in Road Accidents

-- Golden Hour is the vital first hour after an accident that saves lives, raising survival by 80%.
+- The Golden Hour is the most important ‘first’ hour after an accident that can save many lives and increase survival rate by 80%.

 Good Samaritan Law 2026 Updates

-- The Rah-Veer Yojana program, introduced by the Ministry of Road Transport and Highways (MoRTH) in 2022, offers a cash award of ₹25,000 & a certificate for rushing road accident victims to hospital within a golden hour.
+- The Rah-Veer Yojana program offers a cash award of Rs.
+25,000 and a certificate for rushing road accident victims to hospital within a golden hour.
+The program was introduced by the Ministry of Road Transport and Highways (MoRTH) in 2022.

 Way Forward